GOP-led Senate panel advances Barrett despite Dems’ boycott

 “This is a groundbreaking, historic moment,” said Sen. Lindsey Graham, R-S.C., the committee chairman.
 “We did it.”

-Trump’s Republican allies in the Senate are counting on Barrett’s ascent to improve their standing with voters.
-The court could open a new era of rulings on the Affordable Care Act, abortion access and even the results of the presidential election.
+Protesters demonstrated outside the Senate office buildings across the street from the Supreme Court.
+Six people were arrested and charged on suspicion of crowding or other obstructions, the U.S. Capitol Police said.

+Unable to stop the confirmation, Democrats have been trying unsuccessfully to stall the process until after the Nov.
+3 election, so the winner of the presidency could name the new nominee.

-“We should not be moving forward on this nomination,” Senate Democratic Leader Chuck Schumer said Wednesday in announcing the boycott.
+“We should not be moving forward on this nomination,” Senate Democratic Leader Chuck Schumer said.
 He called Barrett’s views “so far out of the mainstream.”

-Unable stop the confirmation, Democrats have been trying unsuccessfully to stall the process until after the Nov.
-3 election, so the winner of the presidency could name the new nominee.
-“These are all such violations of American norms, values, decency and honor,” Schumer said.

 With Republicans holding a 53-47 majority in the Senate, Trump’s pick for the court is almost certain to be confirmed.
 All Democrats are expected to oppose Barrett’s confirmation.

-Mike Davis, a former top aide on the panel who now advises Senate Republicans, said the committee was well within its normal practice to hold the vote, even with Democrats skipping it.
-He said the longstanding practice has been to allow business to go forward if all members of the majority, Republicans, attend.

-Countering that view, a Democratic aide granted anonymity to discuss the proceedings said never before have the rules been brushed past for a Supreme Court confirmation.
+Republicans said the committee was well within its normal practice to hold the vote, even with Democrats skipping it.
+Democrats countered that never before have the rules been brushed past for a Supreme Court confirmation.

 Barrett, an appellate court judge from Indiana, appeared for three days before the panel last week, batting back Democrats’ questions.
 She was asked about her approach to legal questions surrounding abortion access, gay marriage and the nation’s tradition of a peaceful transfer of presidential power.